 Especially from the western United States, it’s hard to find a major city that doesn’t have direct flights to Hawaii.
 All the big airlines operate there, with the latest entry being Southwest, which dramatically shook up the market with its low fares and lack of baggage fees.
 That’s only good news for travelers trying to save money on their transportation.

+We could write a book on what to do in Hawaii, but here’s the short version.
+Oahu, Maui, Kauai, and the Big Island are the most visited islands.
 Which one you choose will depend on whether you want idyllic beaches, giant waves for surfing, active volcanos, massive ridges and canyons for hiking, and more.
 Whatever your choice, you won’t be disappointed.

 See Related: Is Hawaii Worth Visiting?